javiiicz/Minesweeper/README.md

 By Javier Carrillo

-React app where you can play the classic Microsoft minesweeper game.
+React app where you can play the classic Microsoft minesweeper game and see high-scores.
 Play at https://javiiicz.github.io/Minesweeper.

 ![minesweeper image](Minesweeper_img.png)